 Vitamin D helps regulate the amount of calcium in the body.

-Most people get enough vitamin D from safe exposure to the summer sun, and some foods.
+Most vitamin D comes from some safe exposure to the summer sun, and from diet.

 It is hard to get the daily amount of vitamin D needed from food, so most adults and children aged 4 and over are asked to consider supplements containing 10 micrograms of vitamin D every day during autumn and winter.

 Supplements are recommended all year round for those people who do not get much exposure to the sun such as those in institutions (for example care homes), and those who always cover their skin when outside.
 People with dark skin, including people from African, African-Caribbean and South Asian backgrounds, are asked to consider a daily supplement all year round.